achrefjaziri/CracktalConcreteSimulator/README.md

 # Cracktal Simulator code
-This repository provides the code for Cracktal Simulator for generating images of concrete surface with cracks in our paper: https://arxiv.org/abs/2309.09637v1
+This repository provides the code for Cracktal Simulator for generating images of concrete surface with cracks.
+Cracktal was designed to study the Sim2Real gap in the context of crack detection in our paper: Designing a Hybrid Neural System to Learn Real-world Crack Segmentation from Fractal-based Simulation (https://arxiv.org/abs/2309.09637v1)

 The code is based on Blender API.
 Already rendered data can be downloaded from here:
 # Blender python basic scene generation: